haipnh/haipnh.github.io/README.md

 ## Licenses & certifications
 - Strategic Training Programs
-  - Microelectronics, in a part of U.S. – ASEAN Science, Technology, and Innovation Cooperation (STIC), sponsored by U.S. Department of State, Bureau of East Asia Pacific Affairs, the Association of Southeast Asian Nations (ASEAN) and Arizona State University (ASU)
+  - STIC Talent Mobility Portal, sponsored by U.S. Department of State's Bureau of East Asian and Pacific Affairs and implemented by Arizona State University (ASU).
+    - Science and Technology Track - Microelectronics
       - Offered by ASU:
         - Introduction to Semiconductor Packaging
         - Introduction to Materials Science
         - Adding Electronics to Rapid Prototypes
         - Electrical Properties and Semiconductors
         - Prototyping
         - Engineering and Product Design Processes
         - Using Rapid Prototyping in the Engineering Design Process
         - Random Models, Nested and Split-plot Designs
       - The Foundations of Cybersecurity, offered by University System of Georgia
+    - Industry Professional Credentials Track
+      - updating...
 - Specializations
   - [Data Structures and Algorithms Specialization, by University of California San Diego on Coursera](https://www.coursera.org/account/accomplishments/specialization/KXN4VXDCJ2WZ)
 - Crash Courses